Seneca-144100/IPC144NBB-ONLY-/Project/readme.md

 - taxed (an integer flag; true or false)
 - quantity (integer)

+*tip*: maximum length refers to the amount of 'readable characters' the c-string has.

-Add a global array of `Item` structure with `MAX_NO_ITEMS` elements to store the items read from the file (we will call this array `items` array from now on)
+Add a global array of `Item` structure type and set the number of elements that it can contain to: the `MAX_NO_ITEMS`.
+This will be important when storing the items read from the file into our application. (we will call this array `items` array from now on)

 Add a global integer variable to hold the number of records read from the file (we call this integer `noOfItems` from now on)

 ## Inventory listing

-Inventory listing is a call to the `void inventory(void)` function.
+The Inventory listing component of our application starts with a call to the `void inventory(void)` function.
 To implement this function you need to create 3 helper functions first:

 #### 1- `double cost(const struct Item* item)`